 Using Course Labels to Create Filters in your Shopify Catalog

 Docebo courses will be imported into your Shopify store catalog, where learners will be able to buy them.
 If the catalog includes several courses, it may be useful to associate labels to the courses, so that they will be used as filters.

 Start by activating the Labels App in Docebo, then create labels and associate them to courses, as described in this article.
 After the label is associated with the course, press Save Changes to synchronize the courses in Shopify.
 The synchronization process may take a few minutes.

 Access now the Shopify store catalog by clicking Catalog in the store main page.
 Labels associated with courses will be listed among the available filters.

 Please Note: The filtering function using Docebo labels is available only if you customize your Shopify theme.
 To learn how to do so, please refer to this article in Shopify’s Knowledge Base.
 To learn more about theme customization as a developer, refer to this article.
 If you’re looking for a partner to customize your Shopify theme, you can refer to Shopify’s Experts Network.

 Managing Orders from Shopify

-If a user buys one of your courses in Shopify, the transaction will automatically synchronized with your LMS.
+If a user buys one of your courses in Shopify, the transaction will automatically be synchronized with your platform.
 Access the Admin Menu from the gear icon in the top right corner of the platform, then select Transactions in the Shopify section.
 Here, you will see a list of all of the transactions made via Shopify.
 Press the edit icon in the transaction row to see the details of the transaction; the Notes text box is available for you to type notes about the transactions.
 Additionally, you can flag the option to mark the payment as received.